-Most yards in the City of Chicago do not have room for a ramp but have plenty of room to install a VPL.
-The lift is typically installed at the front porch, back porch or deck area of a house.
-The lift typically rests on a concrete pad and has a lifting height of up to 14 feet; enough height for first floor levels and most second floor levels.
-Often at the upper level a wood platform is installed over the existing porch.
-The surface of that wood platform is flush with the interior floor height so that a wheelchair user does not have to navigate that final step into the house or struggle up a wedge ramp at the door.
+Often, at the upper level that the lift rises up to, a wood platform is installed over the existing porch.
+The surface of that wood platform is made flush with the interior floor height so that a wheelchair user does not have to navigate that final step into the house or struggle up a wedge ramp at the door.

 Installing a Wheelchair Lift or Ramp in a Garage

 Many times, an accessible solution is more accommodating in a garage rather than in the back or front yard.
 Both a ramp and a lift are possible solutions, but we most often recommend wheelchair lifts because of space limitations.
 A ramp might take up enough room so that a car can no longer park in that space.
 A vertical platform lift, however, takes up a relatively small amount of small space, giving you room to still be able to park a car or keep the garbage can nearby.
 Another advantage of installing a lift in a garage is primarily that the user is protected from adverse weather when using the lift.
 No more struggling in or out of a car in the snow or rain!